BolehVPN Review: Quick Expert Summary

 This should enable you to bypass VPN blocks in restrictive countries and hide your VPN traffic from your internet service provider (ISP).

 BolehVPN’s obfuscation is easy to use (you simply connect to a Cloak server; there’s no need to enable or configure any settings), but unfortunately BolehVPN’s customer support confirmed that it doesn’t work in restrictive countries like China and Iran.
 If you’re looking for a VPN that consistently works in restrictive countries, I recommend ExpressVPN.

 Something to keep in mind is that obfuscated connections are usually slower because they add an extra layer of encryption (the obfuscation layer).
 In my tests, I only experienced a 16% slowdown on BolehVPN’s Cloak servers, which isn’t bad.
 That said, ExpressVPN‘s obfuscated connections are much faster.

 Overall, BolehVPN’s obfuscation is easy to use, but it doesn’t work in restrictive countries.
 On the plus side, the slowdown caused by obfuscation isn’t too significant.

 Split-Tunneling (Proxied Servers)

 BolehVPN’s split-tunneling feature lets you route specific apps through the VPN while the rest of your traffic goes through your local network.
-In my tests, I successfully used split-tunneling to access my online banking with my ISP’s local network while watching Amazon Prime via BolehVPN.
+In my tests, I successfully used split-tunneling to access my online banking with my ISP’s local network while surfing the web with BolehVPN.

 VPNs like Private Internet Access (PIA) and ExpressVPN have far more user-friendly split-tunneling, with in-app settings that let you quickly add or exclude apps to and from the VPN tunnel.
 And ProtonVPN even lets you split-tunnel IP addresses.